serbelga/navigation-compose-extended/docs/usage.md

         userId = userId,
 ```

-If we use annotations processor, a `SafeNavArgs` class is generated with getters for each navigation argument:
+If we use annotations, a `SafeNavArgs` class is generated with getters for each navigation argument:

 ```kotlin
 composable(navDestination = SettingsNavDestination) { navBackStackEntry ->